192nd Airlift Squadron: Air Defense

 Returning to Reno the unit was re-formed by 1 January 1953.
 The 192nd was transferred from Tactical Air Command (TAC) to Air Defense Command (ADC) with a mission of Air Defense over Nevada and Northern California.
 On 1 November 1954, the 192nd began the transition from the piston-engine, propeller driven F-51D to its first jet aircraft, the F-86A Sabre used as a daylight interceptor.
 On 1 June 1955, the 192nd was re-designated as the 194th Fighter-Interceptor Squadron.

-On 19 April 1958, the 192nd was authorized to expand to a group level, and the 152nd Fighter-Interceptor Group was established by the National Guard Bureau.
-The 192nd FIS becoming the group's flying squadron.
-Other squadrons assigned into the group were the 192nd Headquarters, 192nd Material Squadron (Maintenance), 192nd Combat Support Squadron, and the 192nd USAF Dispensary.
+On 19 April 1958, the 192nd was authorized to expand to a group level, and the 152nd Fighter Group was established.
+The 192nd Fighter-Interceptor Squadron becoming the group's flying squadron.
+Other elements assigned into the group were the 192nd headquarters, 192nd Material Squadron (maintenance and supply), 192nd Air Base Squadron, and the 192nd USAF Dispensary.
 Also in 1958, the day-only F-86As were sent to other units and the 192nd received the day/night/all-weather F-86L Sabre Interceptor aircraft.